anjaleejaiswal0401/FastAPI-Ecom-with-adminpannel/README.md

-# FastAPI-Ecom-with-adminpannel
+# FastAPI-Ecom-with-adminpanel

-This is a FastAPI project that provides basic ecommerce functionality for managing products and orders.
+This is a Fast-API project that provides basic ecommerce functionality for managing products and orders.
 It uses Tortoise ORM to interact with a SQLite database and is built with Python 3.9.

-FastAPI is framework of python for developing web application .
+Fast-API is framework of python for developing web application .

 # Worked on this web application

-Created an ecommeres website which contains  two pannels user pannel and admin pannel.
+Created an ecommeres website which contains two panels user panel and admin panel.

-User pannel can be accessed by anyone who wants to buy products.
+User panel can be accessed by anyone who wants to buy products.

-Admin pannel can be accessed by registred seller only whose products sold on this web application.
+Admin panel can be accessed by registered seller only whose products sold on this web application.

-# Features in user pannel
+# Features in user panel

 User registration, login, update, delete.

 worked on Cart, Order, Confirmation, Tracking.